-- O Ensure the building envelop is fully weatherproof, and all the junctions with openings and penetrations have been fully sealed as per the EQUITONE Construction Details, relevant standards and regulations, and project requirements. - O Ensure all the windows/doors (or the like) and their associated components, including any sill tray or flashing, and head and jamb flashing, have been installed as per applicable standards and regulations, project requirements, and EQUITONE Construction Details. - O Ensure adequate ground clearance as per EQUITONE Construction Details and regulatory requirements.
-Determine and mark bottom of the cladding. - O Ensure the cladding support frame (timber battens) have been installed correctly, straight and plumb (any variation shall not exceed 1 in 300, 2mm over 600mm non-accumulative), and in accordance with project engineering design and relevant standards, and spaced as per engineering requirements and EQUITONE span tables. - O Ensure all the required flashings have been installed correctly and in accordance with applicable standards and regulations, project requirements and EQUITONE Construction Details. - O Confirm the need for any additional structural support required for accommodating any external fixtures or surface mounted features.
+- Ensure the building envelop is fully weatherproof, and all the junctions with openings and penetrations have been fully sealed as per the EQUITONE Construction Details, relevant standards and regulations, and project requirements. - Ensure all the windows/doors (or the like) and their associated components, including any sill tray or flashing, and head and jamb flashing, have been installed as per applicable standards and regulations, project requirements, and EQUITONE Construction Details. - Ensure adequate ground clearance as per EQUITONE Construction Details and regulatory requirements.
+Determine 0 and mark bottom of the cladding. - Ensure the cladding support frame (timber battens) have been installed correctly, straight and plumb (any variation shall not exceed 1 in 300, 2mm over 600mm non-accumulative), and in accordance with project engineering design and relevant standards, and spaced as per engineering requirements and EQUITONE span tables. - 0 Ensure all the required flashings have been installed correctly and in accordance with applicable standards and regulations, project requirements and EQUITONE Construction Details. - Confirm the need for any additional structural support required for accommodating any external fixtures or surface mounted features.
 Under no circumstances should EQUITONE panels receive any additional structural loads.
-Any applied additional supports must not block the air flow and drainage within the cavity.
+Any applied additional supports must not block the air flow and drainage within the

-- O Check for and remove all sharp edges and burrs from substrate prior to application of a pliable membrane/sarking (weather barrier).
-Where a rigid weather barrier is intended to be used, check for any additional studs and noggins that may be required for fixing the rigid weather barrier. - O Ensure all the required flashings including those detailed in the EQUITONNE Construction Details have been properly installed. - O Confirm all the interfaces with EQUITONE, review architectural drawings as well as EQUITONE Construction Details and prepare accordingly. - O Ensure panel sizes are correct, and all panel holes have been predrilled with 7 mm EOUITONE bit with correct spacing and adequate edge distances. - O Ensure all panel edges are sanded and free of any dust.
-In case of EQUITONE [natura] and EQUITONE [natura] PRO, ensure all panel edges have been fully sealed with LUKO. - O Ensure allowance for adequate air inlets and outlets, and ventilation within the cavity has been made, and the perforated angles or profiles have been installed where required. - O Ensure the required EPDM strip or compressible gaskets have been applied on all battens as per the requirements outlined in this document and EQUITONE Construction Details.
+- Confirm all the interfaces with EQUITONE, review architectural drawings as well as EQUITONE Construction Details and prepare accordingly. - Ensure panel sizes are correct, and all panel holes have been predrilled with 7 mm EQUITONE bit with correct spacing and adequate edge distances. - Ensure all panel edges are sanded and free of any dust.
+In case of EQUITONE [natura] and EQUITONE [natura] PRO, ensure all panel Ω edges have been fully sealed with LUKO. - Ensure allowance for adequate air inlets and outlets, and ventilation within the cavity has been made, and the perforated angles or profiles have been installed where required. - Ensure the required EPDM strip or compressible gaskets have been applied on all battens as per the requirements outlined in this document and EQUITONE Construction Details.